wo3kie/hft-dojo/README.md

 - **map_reduce** - An implementation of the parallel map and serial reduce paradigm in C++.

+- **ring_buffer** - A collection of ring buffer implementations for different concurrency scenarios.
+Each implementation is optimized for a specific use case, providing efficient and low‑latency communication between threads.

   - **ring_buffer** - Single‑threaded ring buffer.
 It is designed for scenarios where only one thread is producing and consuming data, so it does not include any synchronization mechanisms.
 This makes it very fast and efficient for single‑threaded use cases.

   - **ring_buffer_mutex** - Multi‑producer/multi‑consumer ring buffer using mutexes.
 It is designed for scenarios where multiple threads are producing and consuming data, so it uses mutexes to synchronize access to the buffer.
 This allows it to be used in multi‑threaded environments, but it may have higher latency compared to the single‑threaded version due to the overhead of locking and unlocking the mutexes.

   - **ring_buffer_spsc** - Single‑producer/single‑consumer ring buffer using atomics.
 It is designed for scenarios where one thread is producing data and another thread is consuming data, so it uses atomic operations to synchronize access to the buffer.
 This allows it to be used in multi‑threaded environments while still maintaining low latency, as it avoids the overhead of mutexes.

   - **ring_buffer_spmc** - Single‑producer/multiple‑consumer ring buffer using atomics.
 It is designed for scenarios where one thread is producing data and multiple threads are consuming data, so it uses atomic operations to synchronize access to the buffer.
 This allows it to be used in multi‑threaded environments while still maintaining low latency, as it avoids the overhead of mutexes.

 - **task_executor** - Executes a function in a separate thread (optional thread affinity).
 Result retrieved via `Channel::get` (optional thread affinity).